Breastfeeding: the first few days

 Your let-down reflex

-Your baby's sucking causes milk stored in your breasts to be squeezed down ducts towards your nipples.
+Your baby's sucking causes muscles in your breasts to squeeze milk towards your nipples.
 This is called the let-down reflex.

 Some women get a tingling feeling, which can be quite strong.
 Others feel nothing at all.